Date of Award:

 Since the great outbreak of psyllid yellows in Utah potato fields in 1927 much interest has been given to this insect.
 The close relationship between the nymphs of P. cockerelli and the disease, psyllid yellows, is a well known fact, but as yet the causative factor by which this disease is produced still remains unknown.

 Thomas, Wylie L., "A Study of the Oviposition and Nymphal Development of Paratrioza cockerelli (Sulc) Upon Various Host Plants" (1934).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 7837.